 My Painting Philosophy

 I always felt like there are layers to life.
 That one color is not sufficient to express a passage in a painting.
 Life is nuanced, complicated and surprising.
 Painting should be a reflection of life.
-It’s this world view that informs my indirect painting process.
-I paint with an expanded impressionist palette to create lovely transparent washes juxtaposed with juicy paint using the “mother color” concept—where everything has a little of everything else mixed in to maintain harmony.
-Variety in paint, as in life, is a wonderfully rich experience.
+This is the world view that informs my painting process.
+I am fluent in mixed media, and believe that variety in paint, as in life, is a wonderfully rich experience.
 Ideally layering thick, thin, opaque, dry, fluid, transparent and everything in between should all work together to make a stronger whole.
 Hundreds of strokes viewed as one from a distance.
 However, up close, they are as individual as we are, and each stroke has its place, and is beautiful.